stephenh/simplistic/README.md

 ### License ###

-simpledb-scala-binding is is licensed under the terms of the Apache Software License v2.0.
+simplistic is is licensed under the terms of the Apache Software License v2.0.
 <http://www.apache.org/licenses/LICENSE-2.0.html>